MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning: Methodology

 \subsection{Overview}

-As shown in Fig. \ref{fig_MambaNUT_overview}, our proposed MambaNUT adopts a one-stream framework, which includes a Visison Mamba-based backbone and a tracking head.
+As shown in Fig. \ref{fig_MambaNUT_overview}, our proposed MambaNUT adopts a one-stream framework, which includes a Visison Mamba backbone and a tracking head.
 The framework takes a pair of images as input, namely the template image $Z\in\mathbb{R}^{3\times H_{z}\times W_{z}}$ and the search image $X\in\mathbb{R}^{3\times H_{x}\times W_{x}}$.
 These images are respectively split and flattened into patch sequences $P\times P$, and the number of patches for $Z$ and $X$ are $P_{z}=H_{z}\times W_{z}/P^2$ and $P_{x}=H_{x}\times W_{x}/P^2$.
 The features extracted from the Vision Mamba backbone are input into the prediction head to generate the final tracking results.
-To enhance the learning of robust feature representations from nighttime samples, we propose a Adaptive Curriculum Learning (ACL) component for the imbalanced data learning problem, which features two-level curriculum schedulers: (1) a sampling scheduler that transforms the data distribution from imbalanced to balanced, as well as from easier (daytime) to harder (nighttime) samples; (2) a data-dependent dynamically weighted loss function that assigns weights based on data frequency and the IOU.
-The details of the this component will be elaborated in the subsequent subsections.
+To enhance the learning of robust feature representations from nighttime samples, we propose a Adaptive Curriculum Learning (ACL) strategy for the imbalanced data learning problem, which features two-level curriculum schedulers: (1) a sampling scheduler that transforms the data distribution from imbalanced to balanced, as well as from easier (daytime) to harder (nighttime) samples; (2) a data-dependent dynamically weighted loss function that assigns weights based on size of training data and the IoU of individual instances.
+The details of the proposed method will be elaborated in the subsequent subsections.